harveyramer/harvey-ramer-blog/src/article/azure-cli-windows-11-linux-subsystem.md

 ## Customize Your Linux Distribution (If You Must)

-The default Linux OS is a flavor of Ubuntu, and I kept that default.
+The default Linux OS is Ubuntu, which I kept.
 If you have a preference for another Linux distribution, you can specify it when installing WSL.
 To see the available distributions, run the command below in Windows Powershell.

 ```
 PS C:\Users\linuxguy> wsl -l -o